finos-labs/cafex/libs/cafex/README.md

 ```

-## CAFE-API Usage
+## CAFEX-API Usage

-CAFE-API provides a set of intuitive methods and classes to facilitate API testing.
+CAFEX-API provides a set of intuitive methods and classes to facilitate API testing.
 Here's a basic example:

 ```python
 from cafex_api import request_builder